2019–2021 Albanian political crisis: Reactions

 After the protest of 16 February turned violent, the US Embassy in Tirana issued a press statement condemning the violence and destruction.
 Other foreign embassies issued similar statements condemning the violence and calling for political dialogue to solve the situation.

 The mission of OSCE in Albania called the instigators and the perpetrators to "bear the responsibility for the incidents".

 Following the mass resignation of the opposition MPs, the European Union condemned the extreme action through a joint statement issued by the EU Diplomatic Chief Federica Mogherini and Enlargement Commissioner Johannes Hahn, considering the acts as counterproductive and against the democratic choice of Albanian citizens, undermining progress in the path to accessing the European Union and hindering the functioning of democracy in Albania.

 Protests in 2020

-A protest movement erupted in May after the demolition of a theatre.
+A protest movement erupted in May after the demolition of the national theatre at the center of Tirana.
 Police dispersed the demonstrators with tear gas and pepper spray.
 Another movement erupted in December after a shooting of a man.
 Tear gas was fired to disperse protesters while protests dwindled.